 Rather than having a reverence for and protecting this beautiful place called Earth, some (unknowingly or unconsciously) choose to destroy it for a quick self-esteem boost.
 Let that sink in for a second.
-Vanity is ever-present and can even be an important aspect of life, however, harming innocent animals solely to feed your vanity is a bizarre practice that has to end.
+Vanity is ever-present and can even be an essential aspect of life; however, harming innocent animals solely to feed your vanity is a bizarre practice that must end.

-Don’t get us wrong … We’re all for self expression.
-In fact, self expression is literally a pillar of our company culture.
-And while self expression may have been a bit limited in the past, today you can easily express yourself to the fullest extent, help save the lives of innocent animals, enjoy exquisite quality and craftsmanship, AND be flyer than ever without harming a soul.
+Don’t get us wrong … we’re all for self-expression.
+In fact, self-expression is literally a pillar of our company culture.
+And while self-expression may have been a bit limited in the past, today, you can easily fully express yourself, help save the lives of innocent animals, enjoy exquisite quality and craftsmanship, AND be flyer than ever without harming a soul.

 REAL FUR VS. FAUX FUR: WHICH IS BETTER FOR THE ENVIRONMENT AND WHY?

 When it comes to environmental impact, the truth is that everything has some sort of residual effect.
-Even Tesla, a brand that's highly regarded for being green, manufactures electric car batteries that have an impact on the environment.
+Even Tesla, a brand that's highly regarded for being green, manufactures electric car batteries that impact the environment.
 Is it the perfect solution?
 Of course not.
 Is it a terrible solution?
 We wouldn't say that either.
-They are doing a fantastic job at leveraging modern-day technology to bring us a step closer to truly carbon-neutral vehicles.
-And as more technological advancements are made, we're sure they will continue to further minimize their environmental footprint further.
+They are doing a fantastic job at leveraging modern-day technology to bring us a step closer to genuinely carbon-neutral vehicles.
+And as more technological advancements are made, we're sure they will continue to minimize their environmental footprint further.

 First up?
 Longevity.
-How long a product is going to last is definitely important when you are spending hundreds or thousands of dollars on a fur coat.
-Ironically, faux fur should last longer than genuine fur because it’s synthetic and won't easily decay like organic mass (aka real animal pelt/carcass).
+How long a product will last is essential when you spend hundreds or thousands of dollars on a fur coat.
+Ironically, faux fur should last longer than genuine fur because it is synthetic and won't easily decay like organic mass (aka actual animal pelt/carcass).

 The second attribute to consider is the product’s look and feel.
-With so many technological advancements in faux fur manufacturing, it has become increasingly difficult to spot the difference between fake fur and real fur.
-You can now find the softest, most luxurious faux fur coats to rival any genuine fur garment - usually at a fraction of the cost and without a soul harmed.
+With so many technological advancements in faux fur manufacturing, it has become increasingly difficult to spot the difference between faux fur and real fur.
+You can now find the softest, most luxurious faux fur coats to rival any genuine fur garment - usually at a fraction of the cost and without harming a furry soul.
 Get the look without the cruelty!

 LIST OF BEST BRANDS DEDICATED TO FAUX FUR FASHION:

-House Of Fluff - House of Fluffs outerwear is crafted from earth-friendly materials that still feel and look luxurious.
+House Of Fluff - House of Fluffs outerwear is crafted from Earth-friendly materials that still feel and look luxurious.
 Their coats and jackets range from $450-$1,300.

-House of Dagmar - Founded by three sisters, this Swedish brand creates 'animal friendly fur' by using a gentle trimming technique to shave animals like angora goats and alpaca without harming them.
+House of Dagmar - Founded by three sisters, this Swedish brand creates 'animal-friendly fur' by using a gentle trimming technique to shave animals like angora goats and alpaca without harming them.
 Prices start at $1,500 and go up from there.